-d) Belleza Garden Homes at Kolej Heights Utara in Jitra, Kedah
+e) Belleza Garden Homes at Kolej Heights Utara in Jitra, Kedah

 Belleza Garden Homes is located in the peaceful pastures of Kolej Heights Utara in Jitra, Kedah.
-An exclusive low-density development in the private enclave of Kolej Heights Utara, just 15 minutes away from the Airport in Alor Setar, Belleza Garden Homes is surrounded by lush greenery that truly lives up to their name.
+An exclusive low-density development in the private enclave of Kolej Heights Utara, just 15 minutes away from the Airport in Alor Setar, Belleza Garden Homes is surrounded by lush greenery that truly lives up to its name.
 With a guarded and gated community, this development represents the pioneer phase of the linear garden concept in the northern region of Malaysia.
-It comprises of two and threestorey terraced, garden homes with extensive backyards gardens integrating with an idyllic open-concept environment.
+It comprises two and three-story terraced, garden homes with extensive backyards gardens integrating with an idyllic open-concept environment.
 This development boasts generous built-up areas starting from 2,000 sqft.
 Belleza Garden Homes Phase 2 has been completed and handed over.

-Belleza Garden Homes Phase 3 is the continuation of the successful story of Belleza Garden Homes Phase 1 and 2.
+Belleza Garden Homes Phase 3 is the continuation of the success story of Belleza Garden Homes Phase 1 and 2.
 It is an exclusive freehold development consisting of 90 units of two-storey linked villas.
 It has a similar concept as Belleza Garden Homes Phase 1 and 2 with linear gardens and private lawns, the first of its kind in the northern states, a gated and guarded community emphasizing on security and safety of the owners with clubhouse facilities.
-As of now 40% houses has been sold and whereas the balance 60% are reserved for better market.
+As of now, 40% of houses have been sold and whereas the balance 60% are reserved for a better market.